getgauge/docs.gauge.org/examples.rst

 .. cssclass:: dynamic-content javascript examples-table

-Listed below are examples for using Gauge to set up test projects for Javascript language along with different frameworks.
+Listed below are examples for using Gauge to set up test projects for JavaScript language along with different frameworks.

 .. cssclass:: dynamic-content javascript examples-table
 .. list-table::